AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/definitions-pti-dates.md

 >[!NOTE]
 >
->The Must Start On task or the Fixed Dates constraints affect the Planned Start Date of a task, not the Actual Start Date.
+>The [!UICONTROL Must Start On] task or the Fixed Dates constraints affect the Planned Start Date of a task, not the Actual Start Date.
 This updates the Planned Start Date to a date you specify.
 The Actual Start Date is updated independently of the Planned Start&nbsp;Date, as described above.

 ![](assets/actual-start-date-on-edit-task-highlighted-nwe-350x251.png)